dotnet/TorchSharp/DEVGUIDE.md

        dotnet pack -c Debug
        dotnet pack -c Release

-9. Submit to CI and debug problems
+9. Submit to CI and debug problems.

 10. Remember to delete all massive artifacts from Azure DevOps and reset this `BuildLibTorchPackages` in in [azure-pipelines.yml](azure-pipelines.yml)